dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/customization/extensions.md

 ## Celery Tasks

 Some plugin operations should be done asynchronously.
-If MajorityWorld has Celery enabled, it will discover all tasks declared in tasks.py in the plugin directories.
+If DrikGallery has Celery enabled, it will discover all tasks declared in tasks.py in the plugin directories.

 ### `plugin.py`